MockbaTheBorg/VCVProducts/MM_Tools/README.md

 SHEight is a set of 8 S&H on a single module.

 ## ASSprdr
-ASSprdr is a stereo spreader for poly signals.
+ASSprdr is an automatic stereo spreader for poly signals.

 ## Tuube
 Tuube is a simple saturator to immitate tube distortion.